Student Tuition & Information

 1. Mail a check payable to Washington College, 300 Washington Avenue, Chestertown, MD 21620.
 Your student Account number MUST be on your check.

-4. Washington College is pleased to offer the tuition payment plan administered by Official Payments.
-Enrolling in a tuition payment plan is easy.
-Enrollment for fall 2020 will begin 7/8/2020.
+4. Washington College is pleased to offer the tuition payment plan administered by ACI Payments Inc. Enrolling in a tuition payment plan is easy.
+Enrollment for fall begin in July.

-Plans offered for fall 2020 are a 5 month installment plan with payment beginning 7/20/20 or a 4 month installment plan with payment beginning 8/20/20.
+Plans offered for fall are a 5 month installment plan with payment beginning in July or a 4 month installment plan with payment beginning in August.
 There is a one time enrollment fee of $55 for the plan.

-Plans offered for spring 2020 are a 5 month installment plan with payment beginning 12/20/20 or a 4 month installment plan with payment beginning 1/20/2021.
+Plans offered for spring are a 5 month installment plan with payment beginning in December or a 4 month installment plan with payment beginning in January.
 There is a one time enrollment fee of $55 for the plan.

-The student will be responsible for immediate payment of the semester balance due should the Official Payments payment plan be terminated.
+The student will be responsible for immediate payment of the semester balance due should the ACI Payment Inc. payment plan be terminated.
 The late payment fee will also apply.

 Students who have not paid in full, or who have not made satisfactory arrangements to pay in full using financial aid or the payment plan, by the due date for the semester, will not be considered as having met their financial obligation.
 Until this obligation has been met, students may not return to campus, attend classes, or obtain keys or a college ID card.